SavinaRoja/SavinaRoja.github.io/_posts/2015-11-18-haskell-meets-the-central-dogma.md

 reverseTranscribe s = map reverseTranscribeBase s
 {% endhighlight %}

+Since transcription and reverse transcription are symmetrical processes, it would be good to check that if we pass a string through both functions we get back what we started with.
+I'll give the testing functions fun names:

+{% highlight haskell %}
+pingPong :: DNASeq -> Bool
+pingPong s = s == (reverseTranscribe $ transcribe s)

+thereAndBackAgain :: RNASeq -> Bool
+thereAndBackAgain s = s == transcribe $ reverseTranscribe s
+{% endhighlight %}

+These of course only really work if the inputs are valid.
+Passing it a mixed sequence like "GATUACA" should evaluate False in both functions.

+## Translation -> Traducción

+## Translation Party: Reverse Translation

 ## Regarding Strings, ByteStrings, and Text

+*The following text is from an earlier draft, and will either be adapted at the end of this post, or become a short post on its own.*

 Let's talk data types for a bit before moving on.
 In Haskell we have some choice in readily available frameworks to deal with sequence information, namely